bluecodex/bluecodex/src/embeds/init/init-bluecodex.template.md

 })
 ```

-Arguments and flag types are parsed automatically and the data is available for your function.
+Arguments and flag types are parsed and the data is available at your function.

-If the user does not provide the necessary data, **blue** _codex_ will automatically prompt the dev
+If the user does not provide the necessary data, **blue** _codex_ will automatically ask the dev
 invoking the command for the missing data.

 For more information visit https://bluecodex.dev/